bekk/bekk-christmas/post/javascript/strict-mode.md

 ## Preparing for the future

-In addition to adding security and preventing bugs strict mode also adds a couple of other restrictions to help you write future-proof code.
+In addition to adding security and preventing bugs, strict mode also adds a couple of other restrictions to help you write future-proof code.

 ### Reserved keywords